DSAutomations/dockerhass-docs/dockerpidocs.md

 When you're finished, switch back to the terminal and press `Ctrl-c` to kill the server.
 Keep this shutdown when you're not using it.

-`-d` argument to your docker-compose commNext time you wandt to run the container in the background.server add the `-d`
+argument to your docker-compose command to run the container in the background.
+After launching a container like this, use `docker-compose down` to stop it again.

 #